awsdocs/aws-kms-developer-guide/doc_source/find-symm-asymm.md

    The **Cryptographic configuration** tab displays the **Key Type**, which indicates whether it is symmetric or asymmetric\.
 It also displays other details about the KMS key, including the **Key Usage**, which tells whether a KMS key can be used for encryption and decryption or signing and verification\.
 For asymmetric KMS keys, it displays the encryption algorithms or signing algorithms that the KMS key supports\.

-   For example, the following is an example **Cryptographic configuration** tab for a symmetric KMS key\.
+   For example, the following is an example **Cryptographic configuration** tab for a symmetric encryption KMS key\.
-![\[The Cryptographic configuration tab for a symmetric KMS key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)
+![\[The Cryptographic configuration tab for a symmetric encryption KMS key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-config-symmetric.png)

    The following is an example **Cryptographic configuration** tab for an asymmetric RSA KMS key that's used for signing and verification\.
 ![\[The Cryptographic configuration tab for an asymmetric KMS key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-cryptographic-configuration.png)

 ## Finding the key spec using the AWS KMS API<a name="find-key-type-api"></a>

 To determine whether a KMS key is symmetric or asymmetric, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 The `KeySpec` field in the response contains the [key spec](concepts.md#key-spec) of the KMS key\.
-For a symmetric KMS key, the value of `KeySpec` is `SYMMETRIC_DEFAULT`\.
-Other values indicate an asymmetric key\.
+For a symmetric encryption KMS key, the value of `KeySpec` is `SYMMETRIC_DEFAULT`\.
+Other values indicate an asymmetric KMS key or an HMAC KMS key\.

 **Note**
 The `CustomerMasterKeySpec` member is deprecated\.
 Instead, use `KeySpec`\.
 To prevent breaking changes, the `DescribeKey` response includes `KeySpec` and `CustomerMasterKeySpec` members with the same value\.

-For example, `DescribeKey` returns the following response for a symmetric KMS key\.
+For example, `DescribeKey` returns the following response for a symmetric encryption KMS key\.
 The `KeySpec` value is `SYMMETRIC_DEFAULT`\.

 ```
 {